Ghanaians in Germany: History

 There has been a relationship between Ghana and Germany dating from before the Gold Coast became independent Ghana in 1957.
 The Volta Region of Ghana was part of the German protectorate of Togoland before World War I. In 1957, 44 Ghanaian students were registered in West German universities through a policy that allowed Africans to build skills in German universities.
 In the 1960s and 1970s, most of the Ghanaian migrants to Germany were students.
 They formed local associations in the university towns and cities in Germany, which in turn became the Union of Ghanaian Students in Germany (UGSG).

 In 2009, according to Deutsche Gesellschaft fur Technische Zusammenarbeit (GTZ), there were about 40,000 'Ghanaians with a migration background' in Germany.

-Almost 9,729 children were born to German-Ghanaian couples between 1965 and 2006.
+Almost 9,729 children were born to German-Ghanaian couples between 1965 and 2006, which developed a large group of people with mixed German and Ghanaian heritages.
 In 2007, 20,329 persons with Ghanaian citizenship were officially registered in Germany; 8,194 Ghanaian citizens became German citizens between 1980 and 2007.

 In 2017 Ghana was reported to maintain good relations with Germany, and there was a large Ghanaian community in Germany, many for education, seeking asylum, or for family reunification.